eregnier/fluffin/README.md

 running fluffin command build just build `templates` content to dist folder acordingly.

 I hope you find Fluffin helpful for building your static websites!

+## Examples

+ > see [example](./example) folder for a simple project sample

+From there you can run `fluffin --dev` and go on http://localhost:8110 to see live example website.